ThangEthan/reaktor-api/README.md

 # Magic the Gathering assignment – Instructions

 Here we go.
-Your task is to build an interactive, hyperlinked rulebook application for a card game, of which rules are described in rules.txt.
+Your task is to build an interactive, hyperlinked rulebook application for a card game, of which rules are described in <a href="https://media.wizards.com/2021/downloads/MagicCompRules%2020210419.txt">rules.txt</a>.

 **When submitting your solution, your application must:**